PhoenixContactUSA/node-red-contrib-tcrouter/README.md

 # node-red-contrib-tcrouter

 This repo contains the source code for node-red-contrib-tc-router.
-It is based on the nodejs library node-tcrouter for communicating with the Phoenix Contact TC Router.
+It is based on the nodejs library [node-tcrouter](https://github.com/PhoenixContactUSA/node-tcrouter) for communicating with the Phoenix Contact TC Router.
 With this set of node-red nodes, one can send and receive text messages, start and stop vpn's, send emails, control the onboard output, read the on board input and monitor status information of the TC Router device.
 This library forms an alternative to using a Twilio subscription.
 With the TC Router and an associated SIM Card for internet access, all of the listed features are available for free.

 # Setup

 In order to use the nodes in this node-red package, the TC Router device must be configured properly to enable the associated features.
+Setup guides can be found on the [node-tcrouter gitbook page](https://zmink.gitbook.io/node-tcrouter/).

 # Nodes